 where $\rho$ ranges over trajectories consistent with $\pi$, \Cref{eqn:aval}, and \Cref{eqn:aval-pol}.

 For the second part, we modify $\pi$ to play in a worst-case optimal fashion even after the first transition from $\mathcal{I}$ is traversed.
+(Remember that a worst-case optimal policy for one state is not necessarily worst-case optimal for all states simultaneously.
+Instead, we will construct a policy that is also worst-case optimal for all states reached after $\mathcal{I}$.)
 That is, we change action choices so that $\aVal^\mu(s) = \aVal(s)$ holds for all $s \in S$.
 This is an easy local change that is always possible since $\aVal$ is the unique solution to \Cref{eqn:aval} (cf.~\cite[Sec.
 5]{DBLP:journals/tcs/ZwickP96}).
 Note that it also preserves the probability of hitting $\mathcal{I}$ since the change is locally applied to actions chosen from states that are only ever reached from $\iota$ via transitions from $\mathcal{I}$ (otherwise, the first part of the claim would make it so that no change is actually needed).
 Finally, the inequalities then follow from the definition of $\mathcal{I}$ and again an induction on \Cref{eqn:aval} and \Cref{eqn:aval-pol}. \end{proof}